 Keep in mind that Brazil is HUGE.
 What may look like a short distance on a map can often take a full day to traverse on land.

 Be sure to double-check distances with Google Maps and factor in time for traffic and stops when calculating commutes.

 Costs & Budget

-Major credit cards are widely accepted at most hotels, shops and hotels.
-We were able to pay for most tours with credit card as well.
+Major credit cards are widely accepted at most hotels, shops, and hotels.
+We were able to pay for most tours with a credit card as well.

 Getting a Brazil Visa

 One of the reasons we put off a visit to Brazil for so long was the extensive process in place to obtain a visa.
 It used to be that US citizens would have to apply for a visa through a physical embassy in the USA.